 According to researchers, scents have a powerful effect on the libido.
 Years ago, the scent of a woman was apt to be roses, lilacs, lilies, or lavender.
-These days, it is more likely to be pears, melons, cucumber, and avocado.
+These days, it’s more likely to be pears, melons, cucumbers, and avocados.

 Haircare products come in kiwi, grape, coconut, and blueberry.
 Balms soothe the lips with raspberry, cucumber, and tropical fruit blends.
 Bodysprays mist the skin with the aroma of strawberries, mangos, and assorted citrus fruits.

 Who decided that would be a good idea?